bytedance/byteir/README.md

 all under the same umbrella of this repository, each component technically can perform independently.

+## The name ByteIR
+The name, ByteIR, comes from a legacy purpose internally.
+The ByteIR project is NOT an IR spec definition project.
+Instead, in most scenarios, ByteIR directly uses several upstream MLIR dialects and Google Mhlo.
+Most of ByteIR compiler passes are compatible with the selected upstream MLIR dialects and Google Mhlo.

 ## Project Status
 ByteIR is still in its early phase.
 In this phase, we are aiming to provide well-defined, necessary building blocks and infrastructure support for model compilation in a wide-range of deep learning accelerators as well as general-purpose CPUs and GPUs.